Exact solution of Schr\"odinger equation with q-deformed quantum potentials using Nikiforov-Uvarov method: Introduction

 \section{Introduction}

-It is well known that the exact solutions of the Schr$\ddot{o}$dinger equation for some physical potential, plays an essential role in non-relativity quantum mechanics and are possible only for a few set of quantum systems.

-In recent time, a number of researchers have studied the solution of the Schr$\ddot{o}$dinger equation.
-For example, these investigation have employed Woods-Saxon Potential $\cite{BJ1, BJ2, BJ3, BJ4}$, Harmonic oscillator potential $\cite{BJ5}$, Hulth$\acute{e}$n potential $\cite{BJ6, BJ7, BJ8}$, Rosen-Morse potential $\cite{BJ9, BJ10}$, Manning-Rosen potential $\cite{BJ11}$ etc. Several methods such as the Nikivorov-Uvarov method, Supper-Symmetric quantum mechanics, Factorization method, etc, have been used to solve differential equations arising from these considerations.
+It is well known that the exact solutions of the Schr\"{o}dinger equation for some physical potentials play an essential role in non-relativistic quantum mechanics and this is possible only for a few set of quantum mechanical systems.
+In recent years, a number of researchers have studied the solution of the Schr\"{o}dinger equations with various potentials for different applications.
+These investigations include: Woods--Saxon Potential [1 - 6], Harmonic oscillator potential \cite{Ahm02}, Hulth$\acute{e}$n potential [8 - 12], Rosen--Morse potential [13 - 19], Manning-Rosen potential [20 - 27], Hulth$\acute{e}$n plus Manning-Rosen \cite{MeD09}, Kratzer potential \cite{Oye10}, Pseudoharmonic potential \cite{OyE08, OyS12}, trigonometry Scarf potential \cite{FaO11}, Scarf-type potential \cite{MoA10}, Scarf--Grosche potential \cite{YaO12}, external hyperbolic-tangent potential \cite{WE1} and Yukawa potential \cite{N7, N8}.

-In this present work, our focus is to solve the one dimensional Schr$\ddot{o}$dinger equation for Woods-Saxon plus Rosen-Morse plus symmetrical double well potential using the Nikiforov-Uvarov mathematical method.
-The results include the PT-symmetric and the non PT-symmetric solution of this potential